 Even before selecting a tree, the hobbyist needs to be aware of their geographical location.
 Knowing this will help them better gauge what to acquire.
 By understanding their geographical location, their tree selection can then be narrowed down to two categories: tropical or temperate.

-Does it belong to the tropical category, where these trees need protecting from the winter and temperatures below 60 degrees Fahrenheit?
+Does it belong to the tropical category, where these trees need protection from the winter and temperatures below 60 degrees Fahrenheit?
 Or is it a temperate tree that needs to go into a dormant sleep during winter until spring emerges once again?
-Knowing if your potential bonsai is a tropical or temperate tree can help you choose wisely, so that you won't have to provide extensive protection for a horde of tropical trees for the coming frost.
+Knowing if your potential bonsai is a tropical or temperate tree can help you choose wisely so that you won't have to provide extensive protection for a horde of tropical trees for the coming frost.

 How to Select the Right Pot for Your Bonsai